What to Know

 The Apple Watch Series 6 looks the same as the more affordable SE (1st Gen), but it can measure your blood oxygen level and has an ECG app.
 The larger size drives the price up, as does the GPS+Cellular option.

 The Series 6 is an excellent option for those who want to know more about how their heart health impacts their fitness.
 However, the price tag can be intimidating, especially since it isn't significantly different from the SE.
+This is the oldest Apple Watch model that can run the latest watchOS 11 software update.

 Apple Watch Series 7

 The Apple Watch Series 7 was known for longer battery life than its predecessor and a larger display with a full QWERTY keyboard, which is available on the newer Series 8 and Ultra as well.
-Buying it refurbished is a great idea, but if you are looking for the best battery life, keep in mind that the Series Ultra can last over three days without charging and the 7 lasts an average of 18 hours.
+Buying it refurbished is a great idea; but if you are looking for the best battery life, keep in mind that the Ultra can last over three days without charging and the 7 lasts an average of 18 hours.

-Apple Watch Series SE 2 ($249+)
+Apple Watch SE (2nd Gen)

-My personal pick for the best budget Apple Watch is the Series SE (2nd Gen).
+My personal pick for the best budget Apple Watch is the SE (2nd Gen).
 It is the newest "budget" watch and it looks great while boasting a lot of the features Apple Watch wearers love.
 One of the biggest complaints is that it doesn't offer features such as ECG, despite being able to alert the wearer if they experience an irregular heart rhythm.
 However, it does have the new Crash Detection feature, which will alert your emergency contact and make an emergency SOS call unless you cancel the call because you don't need assistance.

-Apple Watch Series 8 ($399+)
+Apple Watch Series 8

 The Apple Watch Series 8 is probably the best option for anyone who wants the newest Apple Watch but doesn't need something as extreme as the Ultra.
 The Series 8 has Crash Detection, can measure your temperature to detect ovulation and other menstrual cycle data, and it has a new low-power mode that will save battery life without all the smart features completely off.
 You can read more about Apple Watch Series 8 (plus SE 2 and Ultra) here.